We are delighted to announce that we will be launching our first-ever in-person e-Poster session at this year’s UK Stroke Forum.

 - Use only standard abbreviations.
 Place special or unusual abbreviations in parentheses after the full word the first time it appears.

-- The presentation must be balanced and contain no commercial promotional content.
+- Use generic names of drugs.
+The presentation must be balanced and contain no commercial promotional content.

 - Submissions may not contain patient names, hospital ID numbers or other identifying information.

-- Click on the SUBMIT button at the end of the process in order to save your abstract.
-You may log in to the system later to make changes to your abstract, up to the submission deadline.
-After the deadline, changes will not be possible.
+- Click on the Submit button at the end of the process in order to save your abstract.
+After you have submitted your abstract, changes will not be possible.

 - You will receive an abstract reference number via email after you have submitted your abstract.
 Please refer to this abstract number in all correspondence regarding the abstract.